-The College has undertaken further work during the year to develop and embed the system of internal control, including financial, operational and risk management which is designed to protect the College's assets and reputation.
+DCG has undertaken further work during the year to develop and embed the system of internal control, including financial, operational and risk management which is designed to protect the DCG assets and reputation.

-Based on the strategic plan, the Risk Management Group undertakes a comprehensive review of the risks to which the College is exposed.
-They identify systems and procedures, including specific preventable actions which should mitigate any potential impact on the College.
+Based on the strategic plan, the Risk Management Group undertakes a comprehensive review of the risks to which DCG is exposed.
+They identify systems and procedures, including specific preventable actions which should mitigate any potential impact on DCG.
 The internal controls are then implemented and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.
-In addition to the annual review, the Risk Management Group will also consider any risks which may arise as a result of a new area of work being undertaken by the College.
+In addition to the annual review, the Risk

+Management Group will also consider any risks which may arise as a result of a new area of work being undertaken by DCG

-A risk register is maintained at the College level which is reviewed at each meeting of the Audit Committee and Corporation Board.
-The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+A risk register is maintained at DCG level which is reviewed at each meeting of the Audit Committee and Corporation Board.
+The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on DCG and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.

-Outlined below is a description of the principal risk factors that may affect the College.
-Not all the factors are within the College's control.
-Other factors besides those listed below may also adversely affect the College.
+Outlined below is a description of the principal risk factors that may affect DCG.
+Not all the factors are within DCG's control.
+Other factors besides those listed below may also adversely affect DCG.